aws-samples/aws-sdk-js-notes-app/README.md

 # aws-sdk-js-notes-app

-In this app, you are going to build a simple todo application using [modular AWS SDK for JavaScript][modular-aws-sdk-js-blog-post]
+In this app, you are going to build a simple note taking application using [modular AWS SDK for JavaScript][modular-aws-sdk-js-blog-post]

 ## Table of Contents